isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Resource Map and Timeline.md

 #### **Resource Map on Bras Basah**

-The map below geo-tagged the various resources this digital story used to narrate the transformation of Bras Basah.
+The map below geo-tagged some of the key resources that were used in this showcase.
+To experience it, please click on the map below.
+The resources are categorised into its various format.

 [![Alt text for image on Isomer site](/images/sample-bb-resource-story-map.jpg)](https://uploads.knightlab.com/storymapjs/be07f88bbb474da1dff518b7264b010c/bras-basah-resource-map/index.html)